+'''

 javax.realtime.SchedulingParameters getMaxSchedulingParameters()

+'''

 Find the upper bound on scheduling eligibility that tasks in this group may have.
-For example, when it is an instance of PriorityParameters, it gives the maximum priority any thread in the group may have.
+For example, when it is an instance of PriorityParameters, it gives the maximum base priority any task in this group.

 the scheduling parameter instance denoting the upper bound on the scheduling eligibility of threads in this group.